Frequently asked questions about the scanner | Fluid Attacks Help

 Doc: https://docs.fluidattacks.com/tech/scanner/standalone

-It means that the path to the config.yaml file or the folder to scan is incorrect, or that you are attempting to access a local path within the container's runtime.
+It means that the path to the config.yaml file or the folder to scan is incorrect, or you are attempting to access a local path within the container's runtime.
+Therefore, you should verify that the path exists or that you are correctly mounting the volume inside the container along with the respective files.

 Errors during execution